britoskies/Jwt-LoginApi/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000/login](http://localhost:3000/login) to view it in your browser.

-To test the server side / API:
+To test the server side / API: <br>
-Personal recommendation is using Postman or Thunder Client to test the POST and GET requests.\
+Personal recommendation is using Postman or Thunder Client to test the POST and GET requests. <br>

-Open [http://localhost:3001/api](http://localhost:3001/api) with POST in order to generate the token.\
+Open [http://localhost:3001/api](http://localhost:3001/api) with POST in order to generate the token. <br>
-Add this line of code in the body:\
+Add this line of code in the body: <br>

 ```
 {